-For over four years now, Blue Door English has been welcoming refugees and asylum seekers through the door, offering them English language classes twice a week and a sense of community.
+Blue Door English has been welcoming refugees and asylum seekers through the door since 2013, offering English language classes twice a week, as well as a sense of community.

 For many of our students, the difficult journey to Malta is only the first hurdle in their resettlement.
-Many of them have left everything they have owned, are dealing with trauma, and urgently need to find a way to survive.
+Many of them have left everything they knew and loved behind, are dealing with trauma, and urgently need to find a way to survive.

-The school is also proud to announce that it has opened a morning ‘Mums and Bubs’ class, which has attracted over 20 women from diverse backgrounds.
-The women are welcome to bring their children to class, which is extremely important, as many of them don’t have access to childcare and wouldn’t be able to attend otherwise.
-Migrant women, especially mothers, have been identified as a vulnerable group in Malta.
+In 2018 we opened a morning “Mums and Bubs” class, which attracted over 20 women from diverse backgrounds.
+Women were welcome to bring their children to class as many of them don’t have access to childcare and wouldn’t be able to attend otherwise.
+Migrant women, especially mothers, have been identified as an especially vulnerable group in Malta.

 Community is equally as important as education, and Blue Door English seeks to empower its learners by creating a safe space for them to make connections and keep informed of services.
-This year, representatives from MCAST and the recently initiated ‘I Belong’ Programme, visited the school to give information on how our learners can further their education and join community events.
+We regularly invite representatives from other organisations to give information on how our learners can further their education and join community events.
 Moreover, learners receive help developing their CVs, opening bank accounts, obtaining bus passes and applying for courses.